 The role each product manager plays depends on many dynamics — the size of the company, the type of company, the type of product, the stage of the product, and the culture of the company all dictate the role and influence of the product manager.

-- Delivers the operating plan: achievement of growth objectives including market share, revenue, profit and return on investment for all the channels/categories of business and/or key customers.
+- Delivers the operating plan: the achievement of growth objectives including market share, revenue, profit and return on investment for all the channels/categories of business and/or key customers.

 - Responsible for managing and implementing marketing activities through research, strategic planning and implementation.

 Quite different, aren’t they?
 Whether we look at three or ten job descriptions, you can see that each product management role is varied and unique.
 What this underscores is that many businesses have vastly different views about what a product manager does, and where her ultimate responsibility begins and ends.

 The Key Role of Product Managers: A Working Definition